contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 In the above output, you'll see the following interfaces:
 - `docker0` interface corresponds to the linux bridge and its associated subnet `172.17.0.1/16`.
-This is created by the docker daemon automatically, and is the default network containers would belong to when an override network is not specified
+This is created by the docker daemon automatically, and is the default network pods would belong to when an override network is not specified
 - `eth0` in this VM is the management interface, on which we ssh into the VM
 - `eth1` in this VM is the interface that connects to an external network (if needed)